-A critical part of the process was developing a "How might we.." question, which was "How might we design a solution for middle-aged adults and young adults to share stories using a personality pairing system that feeds into their lifestyle so that they can socialise and learn life lessons together?".
-One other critical part was ensuring that the app should fit into existing habits of users and how they currently interact with their smartphones.
+After going through the initial research phases of observing and interacting with seniors, I carried out more desk research and came up with a question as a way of framing the ideas and insights that I had gotten.
+This process led to the question; "HMW design a solution for middle-aged adults and young adults to share stories using a personality pairing system that feeds into their lifestyle so that they can socialize and learn life lessons together?".
+This process was particularly useful in helping move from need-finding to brainstormstorming and then the design outcome.
+One other critical part was ensuring that the design solution fits into the existing lifestyle of the potential users especially how they currently interact and socialize with using their smartphones.

 Key Insight 1: Adults find it useful when necessary to share with anyone who is interested and willing to listen to their interesting life stories.

 Key Insight 2: Users would share stories that range from topics like politics and government to more personal anecdotes about family, friends and interests.

 Step 2.
 A senior, middle-aged adult or young adult user creates a profile.

 Step 3.
 The user chooses one or more personality traits.

 Step 4.
 Interaction is initiated between different users types.
 This is where the pairing happens between users.

 Step 4.
 Users rate and share their experience with friends.